Home

 The Shinto Sun Goddess is the Divine Ancestor of the Japanese Emperor, and the Imperial Family were until the end of the Second World War regarded as living deities (kami).

-Amaterasu emerges from the Cave, casting Her Divine Light on all beings
+Amaterasu OmikamiTHE LIGHT OF THE WORLD: Amaterasu emerges from the Cave, casting Her Divine Light on all beings

-Aristasians are struck by the closeness to their own culture, in which the Empress is the ancestress of the "Sun Goddess" Sai Raya.
+Herthelani are struck by the closeness to their own culture, in which the Empress is the ancestress of the "Sun Goddess" Sai Raya.

-Until forced to recant (in the terms of surrender at the end of World War II), the Japanese royal family claimed descent from Amaterasu, and were officially considered divine.
+Until forced to recant (in the terms of surrender at the end of World War II), the Japanese royal family claimed descent from Amaterasu and were officially considered divine.

 This is a fascinating, if horrible, continuation of the great theme of patriarchal history.
 The first patriarchal warriors - the first humans to make a practice of killing their own kind - dethroned goddess-images from temples by force.
 The first modern army - Cromwell's Ironsides - stormed into churches hunting down and smashing images of Our Lady Mary; and the first use of nuclear weapons to destroy human life was also the instrument of forcing the Unconditional Surrender that officially dethroned the last great Imperial representatives of the Sun Goddess on Earth.